 Coat colour should not be a major consideration, although more and so-called orange markings may be sought for the beneficial effect of reducing skin sensitivity.
 Even so, the majority of the offspring will likely remain obstinately lightly-marked.

 Some notes about current Venaticus dogs figuring in later pedigrees may be useful to owners and breeders.
 Venaticus Henrietta (Bella) and Venaticus Hercules (Boris) came from a litter that was the first in the history of the breed to be born to two field trial winning parents – sired by Flintwood Blizzard out of Sedgehurst Rosamund Venaticus.
 Their achievements are noted elsewhere in this site.
 Exceptionally, Bella’s one and only litter was sired by a young Swedish import chosen specifically to introduce new blood into working lines that are evidencing unhealthy levels of inbreeding.

 Adult Clumbers are sometimes available, but not frequently.
 Training for clients is not currently undertaken, although it has in the past, with success, and may be again in future.

-Stud services are available from Venaticus Hercules, Venaticus Ivan and, when he is old enough, Venaticus Julius (Spot’s son).
+Stud services are available from Venaticus Hercules, Venaticus Ivan and, now he is old enough, Venaticus Julius (Spot’s son).
 Full details and pedigrees can be provided.
 No fee for the mating itself will be asked.
 Instead, there is a fee for the siring of a litter.
 The distinction means that if no litter results, there is no charge.
 Full fee applies to a litter of four or more puppies surviving to seven weeks.
 The fee is reduced pro rata for fewer surviving puppies.
 The fee is payable at eight weeks or when the first puppy is adopted.
 And the fee?
 That is up to the breeder!
 Not completely, of course.
 But whatever the breeder decides to charge for a bitch puppy, that is the fee.
 First choice of a puppy (after the breeder’s) may be asked instead.
 These terms have applied to owners bringing their bitches to Venaticus dogs for four decades, and are perhaps the fairest they will encounter.